Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes: Cutting-Plane-Based Active Learning and Convergence Guarantees

 \subsection{Convergence Guarantees}

-We give theoretical examination of the convergence properties of Algorithm \ref{alg:synthetic_alg} and \ref{alg:convexified_CNN} with respect to both the center of gravity (cg) and the center of maximum volume ellipsoid (MVE).
-Analysis of Algorithm \ref{alg:inexact_cut} for inexact cuts is given in Appendix \ref{subsec:inexact_cut}.
-As the analysis of MVE closely parallels that of CG, we refer readers to Appendix \ref{subsec:mve} for a detailed discussion, in the interest of brevity.
-For both centers, we measure the convergence speed with respect to the volume of the localization set $\mathcal{T}^t$ and judge the progress in iteration $t$ by the fractional decrease in volume: $\textbf{vol}(\mathcal{T}^{t+1})/\textbf{vol}(\mathcal{T}^{t}).$
+We give theoretical examination of the convergence properties of Algorithm \ref{alg:synthetic_alg} with respect to the center of gravity (CG).
+Analysis of Algorithm \ref{alg:convexified_CNN} with center of maximum volume ellipsoid (MVE) and Algorithm \ref{alg:inexact_cut} for inexact cuts are deferred to Appendix \ref{subsec:inexact_cut} and \ref{subsec:mve}.
+We note that the analysis of MVE closely parallels that of CG.
+For both centers, we measure the convergence speed with respect to the volume of the localization set $\mathcal{T}^t$ and judge the progress in iteration $t$ by the fractional decrease in volume: $\textbf{vol}(\mathcal{T}^{t+1})/\textbf{vol}(\mathcal{T}^{t}).$ To start, we give the definition of the center of gravity.